viscenter/style-guides/C++.md

     * Prefer `enum class`.
 It gives you more compile time safety than a regular `enum`.
 * `struct` vs `class`:
     * If you make a class and all the member variables are `public`, use a `struct` instead.

+### Resources
+C++ is a very complex language.
+There are tons of resources out there for C++ styles.
+Some are good, some are not so good.
+This is a collection of the ones that the C++ community has found to be pretty good (though some may be opinionated).
+They are ordered roughly in the order of importance and usefullness.
+* [The C++ Core Guidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).
+These guidelines are assembled and actively worked on by the community.
+The main drivers are Bjarne Stroustrup (creator of C++) and Herb Sutter, a C++ expert from Microsoft.
+Though long, they are very in-depth and contain numerous examples of what to do, as well as what to avoid.
+* [The Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
+Less good than the first link, it still contains some useful suggestions.